MALARIA AND GENDER

 BUILDING AN ACTION AGENDA FOR MALARIA AND GENDER ADVOCACY

-Malaria No More, the RBM Partnership to End Malaria and UN Women are co-convening workshops where leaders will develop advocacy, policy and programmatic solutions and build a framework for a gender-intentional advocacy and investment case for malaria.
+Malaria No More, the RBM Partnership to End Malaria and UN Women co-convene workshops where leaders identified advocacy, policy and programmatic solutions and helped build a framework for a gender-intentional advocacy and investment case for malaria.

-Workshops will address adolescent girls as agents of change, research agendas, systemic and cultural barriers, economic empowerment and leadership.
+Workshops addressed adolescent girls as agents of change, research agendas, systemic and cultural barriers, economic empowerment and leadership.

 PARTNERS AND COLLABORATORS